wp-plugins/genesis-favicon-uploader/readme.txt

 * Fixed: File check message shows you uploaded a favicon on activation before uploading.

 = 0.1.1 =
-* Fixed: An issue with the way the the file type was decided.
+* Fixed: An issue with the way the the file type was detected.
 In some cases depending on hosted server the string would be broken before reaching the file extension.
 * Added: Additonal error messages.